-1: DIV2 divider disabled with OSCIN = 8MHz

-0: DIV2 divider enabled (in order to have 8 MHz required for the PLL with OSCIN =16 Mhz))
+- 1: DIV2 divider disabled - 0: DIV2 divider enabled (in order to have 8 MHz required for the PLL)

-OPT0= FMP_R Flash memory read-out protection Readout protection, when selected provides a protection against program memory content extraction and against write access to Flash memory.
-This protection is based on a read/write protection of the memory in test modes and ICP mode.
+OPT0= FMP_R Flash memory read-out protection This option indicates if the user flash memory is protected against read-out.
+This protection is based on a read and write protection of the memory in test modes and ICP mode.
 Erasing the option bytes when the FMP_R option is selected causes the whole user memory to be erased first and the device can be reprogrammed.
-Refer to the ST7 Flash Programming Reference Manual and section 4.3.1 on page 21 for more details
+Refer to the ST7 Flash Programming Reference Manual and section 4.3.1 on page 20 for more details.